julianeon/julianeon/README.md

 As a consultant, I used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, AppSync, and Lambda.
 These days I use Svelte more, as I [explain](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) in this article on my JS tutorial site, javascriptpage.com.

-Languages I've used: JavaScript, Python, Ruby, Go, Lisp, Perl, Rust.
+Languages I've used: JavaScript (most of the repos here), Python, Ruby, Go, Lisp, Perl, Rust, [Bash](https://github.com/julianeon/useful-bash-scripts).

 I'm proficient with the command line and Linux (Linux Essentials certification).
 User of [vim & Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).